 Remembrance and Renewal

-Visiting storytellers include Dovie Thomason, Andrew Ali Aghapour, Senora Lynch (2007 Heritage Award Winner), and others.
-There will also be featured faculty storytellers including Samuel R. Gates and Milbre Burch.
+Visiting storytellers include Dovie Thomason, Andrew Ali Aghapour, Senora Lynch (2007 Heritage Award Winner), Milbre Burch (Grammy-nominated), and others.
+There will also be featured faculty and student storytellers including Samuel R. Gates and Daniel Reyes.

 An Immersive Descent into the Divided American Soul

 A play written by Mark Perry, Department of Dramatic Arts